First Portuguese–Ovimbundu War

-The Portuguese–Ovimbundu War, also known as the War of 1774–1778, was an armed conflict between the kingdoms of the Ovimbundu people, mainly in the figure of the Bailundo and Viye kingdoms, against the Kingdom of Portugal.
+The First Portuguese–Ovimbundu War, also known as the War of 1774–1778, was an armed conflict between the kingdoms of the Ovimbundu people, mainly in the figure of the Bailundo and Viye kingdoms, against the Kingdom of Portugal.

 The conflict was motivated by Portuguese ambition to expand overseas, putting the Ovimbundu people against European immigrants and representatives.

 Background

 The fertile highlands of Benguela, also known as nano, were traditionally cultivated by the Bantu people.
 The early 17th century invasion by the Imbangala people led to a merger of the two populations and the subsequent creation of the Ovimbundu kingdoms.
 The Benguela region was first explored by Portuguese merchants in the mid-17th century, starting the trade in slaves, ivory, beeswax and rubber.

 The first attacks by the Portuguese attempted to reach the Ovimbundu people took place in the 17th century in the conflicts against Queen Ana de Sousa Ginga, in 1645.
 In 1660, a new Lusitanian expedition was unsuccessful and repelled by the still politically disorganized Ovimbundu people.

 Realising the risks of Portuguese influence, the Ovimbundu kingdoms began to establish themselves at the turn of the 17th century to the 18th century, with emphasis on the investiture of Katyavala Bwila I, in the Bailundo kingdom (1700) and in the kingdom of Viye (1750).

 Occasional clashes between the Portuguese and the Ovimbudo occurred in the 18th century, during the opening of overseas exploration routes to the east, areas still strongly resistant to foreign influence.
 In an attempt at a more peaceful southern route, the Portuguese waged the Galangue War (1768-1769) against the Galangue kingdom, where they defeated King Caconda, managing to force the recapture of the Caconda Fortress.